ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 pro*, penjy before the miierable; this
 conversation it ! cruel, and the
 comparison, which naturally met in them
-between their condition and yours,
+between their condition and yours, k
+exeraeiating. *
 </td></tr></table>

 ---